lxn2/food-trucks/README.md

 ###In the future
 In the future, I want to implement these functions:

-1.Ability to search FoodTrucks for any keywords in the fooditems key 2.Front-end using bootstrap and AngularJS
+1. Ability to search FoodTrucks for any keywords in the fooditems key

+2. Front-end using bootstrap and AngularJS

-3.Implement some machine learning to  determine FoodType based off of the fooditems key, rather than using pre-determined FoodTypes.
+3. Implement some machine learning to  determine FoodType based off of the fooditems key, rather than using pre-determined FoodTypes.

-4.Support filtering FoodTrucks by circular radius instead of box radius.
+4. Support filtering FoodTrucks by circular radius instead of box radius.